IIIF/api/source/auth/2.0/index.md

 * __IIIF Resources__ <!-- formerly description resources, need a better name? --> are the Manifests, Collections and other resources described by the IIIF [Presentation API][prezi-api], including external Annotation Pages. <!-- Come back to this; Annotation pages can be search results, too -->
 * __Content Resources__ are images, videos, PDFs and other resources that are linked from IIIF Manifests, Annotation pages and other IIIF Resources.
-* __Content Resource Services__ <!--Content Resource Descriptions? --> are loaded by client applications such as viewers to obtain information about content resources.
+* __Content Resource Services__ <!--Content Resource Descriptions? --> are loaded by client applications such as viewers to obtain information about content resources, and/or how to obtain content resources from a service.
 The [IIIF Image API][image-api] image information (info.json) and the probe service introduced later in this specification are both Content Resource _Services_.

 From the point of view of a browser-based application, Content Resources are loaded indirectly via browser interpretation of HTML elements, whereas IIIF Resources and Content Resource Services are typically loaded directly by JavaScript using the `XMLHttpRequest` interface or `fetch` API.
 The [Cross Origin Resource Sharing][org-w3c-cors] (CORS) specification describes the different security rules that apply to the interactions with these types of resource.